hadley/adv-r/Function-operators.md

   download <- dot_every(10, delay_by(1, memoise(download.file)))
   ```

+* Why is the `remember()` function inefficient?
+How could you implement it in more efficient way?

-## Output modifications
+## Output FOs

 The next step up in complexity is to modify the output of a function.
-This could be quite simple, modifying the output of a function in a deterministic way, or it could fundamentally change the operation of the function, returning something completely different to its usual output.
+This could be quite simple, or it could fundamentally change the operation of the function, returning something completely different to its usual output.
+In this section you'll learn about two simple modifications, `Negate` and `failwith`, and two fundamental modifications, `capture_it` and `time_it`.

 ### Minor modifications